ultraleap/UnityPlugin/README.md

   Ultraleap UPM packages should be available in the list.
 Click on the package you wish to install/modify.

   Note: Ultraleap Tracking contains the Core, Hands and Interaction Engine modules.
-There are older packages created indepentently by a third party for these modules that are no longer updated.
+There are older packages created independently by a third party for these modules that are no longer updated.

   ![packagelist.png](Markdown/images/packagelist.png)